 In a world where the weak become prey and strength means brutality, living may come at the cost of dying first.

 1847.
-Assuming the identity of a dead Jesuit priest, a survivor of the famine in Ireland travels to South America, where he is tasked with rebuilding the missions among the natives.
-Inducted into the ways of the Guarani, Father James Carmichael becomes acquainted with ayahuasca and the ways of ritual cannibalism.
-In a battle with his own gods and demons, the priest fights for the life he has built, his own self the ultimate stake of the struggle.
+Assuming the identity of a dead Jesuit priest, a survivor of the famine in Ireland travels to South America where he is tasked with rebuilding the missions among the natives.
+Inducted into local life, Father James Carmichael finds love with a native woman and becomes acquainted with the ways of the Guaraní, discovering ayahuasca and ritualism.
+In a battle with his own gods and demons, the priest fights for the life he envisions, his own self the ultimate stake of the struggle.
 Worlds are shattered, realities crumbled, lives destroyed.
 His soul victim to the crucible of the New World, what is tempered in the chaos will be outside his control.

 In the murky wake of the financial crisis a string of establishments pop up across Europe catering to a hedonistic underground, its clientele beholden to a strange, hallucinatory meat.
 Stoked by the fleshy and charismatic Hugo and fuelled by voracious consumption of ecstasy, the craze spreads from the heart of Europe all the way to the Mediterranean, where in Athens the financial elite begin to turn on each other.
-Follow the story to its savage end, where consumption eats itself alive.
+Murder, barbecue and apocalyptic raving ensues, culminating in the most savage party Mykonos has ever seen.
+Follow the story to its destructive end, where consumption eats itself alive.